String Theory from Maximal Supersymmetry: Positivity Bounds and Finding String Theory

-In summary, the bootstrap results for the regions in the planes $(a_{1,0}/a_{0,0},a_{2,0}/a_{0,0})$ and $(a_{2,0}/a_{0,0},a_{2,1}/a_{0,0})$ in Figures \ref{fig:allowedRegs} and \ref{fig:kmax345}, respectively, show bounds that converge towards the string curves parameterized by $\alpha' M_\text{gap}^2 \ge 1$.
-This is numerical evidence that the massless open string tree-level amplitude is the only weakly-coupled unitary completion of an $\mathcal{N}=4$ SYM EFT with tree-level factorization.
+In summary, the bootstrap results for the regions in the planes $(a_{1,0}/a_{0,0},a_{2,0}/a_{0,0})$ and $(a_{2,0}/a_{0,0},a_{2,1}/a_{0,0})$ in Figures \ref{fig:allowedRegs} and \ref{fig:kmax345}, respectively, show bounds that converge towards the string curves parameterized by $\alpha' M_\text{gap}^2 \le 1$.
+This is numerical evidence that the massless open string tree-level amplitude is the only weakly-coupled unitary completion of an $\mathcal{N}=4$ SYM EFT with tree-level factorization, given the parity condition on the 6-scalar amplitude.
 Numerical bounds for Wilson coefficients $a_{k,q}$ with $k>2$ are discussed in Section \ref{sec:unique}.